 Usability covers several factors, including intuitive design (how easy your app is to use based on the rules of the game other app interfaces utilize), efficiency (how fast somebody can get from opening your app to achieving their goal), memorability (how much your app stands out from the rest), and whether or not the user even likes the app.

 When your users first use your app, they’re using it to achieve some particular goal.
-But you already knew this: it’s the entire reason you made the app in the first place, to solve some kind of problem you know users and humans actually have.
+But you already knew this: it’s the entire reason you made the app in the first place, to solve some kind of problem you know users actually have.
 You recognize that your competitors and other apps simply don’t know how to solve that problem.

 You have to think deeper than surface-level when it comes to apps.
 You can’t have just one prototype and assume that it’s fool-proof.
 You need many iterations of your app to find the one that is absolutely the best at doing what it’s supposed to do.

 If you’re not sold yet, then think about it this way: usability equals profit, and if you don’t figure out if your app is usable then you can’t expect any return on investment.

 Usability testing is the means through which you introduce a select focus group to try out your app before you release it into the wilds of the market in an attempt to determine its usability.

 It’s important to remember that, as the designer, creator, or investor of the app, you are not the user.
 Sure, maybe you will end up using your app for the goal you intend to solve, but you’re not the target audience in the end.

 Why do you want to conduct usability testing in the first place?
 Is it to figure out how fun your app is, or how beautiful, or how easy it is to buy something through the shop?
 Is it to figure out what emotions are engendered from using your app?
 Frustration?
 Enjoyment?
 Sadness?
 Is it to determine how many bugs your app has, or where it’s slow in certain areas?
 Figure out your goals, methods, and hypothesis before moving forward.